 Take a few minutes to read the Bible verses listed and ask the Holy Spirit to lead you in how this verse applies to you this week.

-Love is kind and patient, never jealous, boastful, proud, or rude.
-Love isn’t selfish or quick tempered.
-It doesn’t keep a record of wrongs that others do.
-(CEV)
+4 Love is patient and kind, never jealous, boastful, proud, or 5 rude.
+Love isn't selfish or quick tempered.
+It doesn't keep a record of wrongs that others do.

 I don’t know about you, but I have kept many secrets in my life.
 Most of them were small and not important, but a few of these secrets were pretty big.
 They felt big because knowing them and keeping them secret ate at my conscience.